 The Firehouse permanent exhibition has lots of big red fire trucks on display from early horse drawn pumps to V8-powered fire engines.
 Kids will enjoy discovering the equipment and history of these everyday heroes.

 MOTAT’s Village which brings alive Pakeha settler life.
 You will be taken back in time as you explore the original cottages, schoolhouse, chapel, washhouse and forge.

 On the weekends MOTAT has activities to keep families with children entertained.

-Join in the fun and learn about scientific principles and facts with demonstrations on Science Saturdays (and Sundays!).
+Join in the fun and learn about scientific principles and facts with demonstrations on Science in a Sec.
 Each month there is a new theme and new things to learn.

 The Print Shop is open every Sunday and you can see the heritage printing presses in action.

 MOTAT’s workshops are open on Live Days.
 The kids (and adults) can see passionate staff and volunteers hold talks and torus of the workshop facilities.
 There are Road Transport, Telecommunication, Tram and Military workshops.